adong77/bigbook/gitbook/README.md

-# Fundamentals of BioInformatics and Genomics (BIG)
+# Fundamentals of Bioinformatics and Genomics

 🐘TO-DO🐘